Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

 An endoscopic brow lift should be avoided for anyone in later stages of ptosis of the eyebrows, with sagging cheeks and deepening of the nasolabial crease, with blood clotting issues, or have a propensity to develop thick scar tissue.

-Any plastic surgery carries some degree of risks, including bad reaction to anesthesia, bleeding, elevated hairline, eye dryness, facial asymmetry, fluid accumulation, infection, itchiness, loss of hair (around the incision), numbness, poor healing, scarring and skin loss.
+During an endoscopic brow lift Philadelphia surgeon Dr. Morgenstern takes precautions against any complications, including adverse reactions to anesthesia, bleeding, elevated hairline, eye dryness, facial asymmetry, fluid accumulation, infection, itchiness, loss of hair (around the incision), numbness, poor healing, scarring and skin loss.
 There is also the rare complications of blood clots (deep venous thrombosis), which can result in pulmonary embolism.

 You may feel some discomfort and pain after your surgery.
 Your surgeon can prescribe pain medication for relief.
 You may get a drainage tube, which is removed a day or two after your surgery.
 If necessary, sutures are removed at the appropriate time.

 Once you get home, you will need to elevate your head while sleeping.
 You can use cold compresses to minimize swelling, which can take up to a week to fade.
 Scarring heal over the first two weeks and should fade over time.
 Most brow lift procedures result in permanent scarring, though minimal.
 The majority of patients return to work and their usual routine 10 to 14 days after their surgery.
 It is best to avoid any strenuous activities for at least two weeks.